COM 200 – Participation – 1 hour

 COM 303 -- Editing 3-0-3

 Selection, editing and preparation of written and visual materials for online publications, newspapers, magazines and related media.
 Also studied are the ethics of journalism.
 Laboratory included.
-PR: COM 301.
+PR: A grade of C- or better in COM 250.

 COM 305 -- Multimedia Production 2-2-3

 Development and demonstration analytical and critical thinking skills related to the interaction of digital media in visual communication designed for specific audiences.
 Laboratory included.
-PR: COM 300, 301 and COM 303.
+Materials fee.
+PR: COM 270 and a grade of C- or better in COM 303.

 COM 307 -- Commercial Photography and Production 3-0-3